Shrikant-Surwase/Javascript/README.md

-Hey Javascript
-These repo is used to take the important note of JAVavascript
+This repo is used to take the important point/topics to understand the javascript easily!!!!